-In the task-based workflow, every task should be accompanied by both and assignee and a due date.
+In the task-based workflow, every task should be accompanied by both an assignee and a due date.
 This clear communication is vital for the success of the team.
 One thing that we do at CoSchedule to encourage this is the use of relative dates rather than fixed scheduling.

 Rather than selecting a specific date on the calendar for a tasks due date, CoSchedule users are allowed to choose a relative day in relation to their publish date.
-For example, “Three days before post” rather than “4/2/14.”
-This means that if you drag and drop your post to a new day on the calendar, all of your tasks will automatically be reassigned and move as well.
+For example, “Three days before post” rather than “4/2/21.”
+This means that if you drag and drop your post to a new day on the calendar, all of your tasks will automatically be reassigned and moved as well.

 An Example Of A Content Approval Workflow For A Video

 We’ve talked a lot about the generalities of a content workflow, but what does one look like in action?